 - CT scan: X-ray of the abdomen that highlights the extent and severity of bowel inflammation, as well as identifying lesions in other organs.

-Treating and managing Crohn’s
+Treating and Managing Crohn's Disease

 Treatment for Crohn's disease is determined by the severity and location of the disease.
 Because the disease can sometimes go into remission on its own, it is not always possible to determine whether a specific treatment has been effective.
 When Crohn’s disease is active, treatment is aimed at controlling inflammation, correcting nutritional deficiencies and relieving symptoms such as pain, diarrhea and fever.